WordPress/gutenberg/docs/data/data-core-blocks.md

 Default block name.

-### getFallbackBlockName
+### getFreeformFallbackBlockName

-Returns the name of the fallback block name.
+Returns the name of the block for handling non-block content.

 *Parameters*